vehemont/Favero_Repeater/README.md

 The Favero Full Arm scoring machines use serial data output that can be interpreted through an Arduino and then used to send data signals for ws2812b LED lights for strip repeater lights.

-Full credit for the original concept and code came from BenKohn2004 and their repository: https://github.com/BenKohn2004/Favero_Overlay
+Full credit for the original concept and original code came from BenKohn2004 and their repository: https://github.com/BenKohn2004/Favero_Overlay

 This uses one [Wemos D1 mini](https://www.amazon.com/Organizer-ESP8266-Internet-Development-Compatible/dp/B081PX9YFV/ref=sr_1_3?crid=3HISM104Q8NMO&keywords=wemos+d1+mini&qid=1636054524&qsid=133-6299387-8119633&sprefix=wemos%2Caps%2C400&sr=8-3&sres=B081PX9YFV%2CB08C7FYM5T%2CB08QZ2887K%2CB07W8ZQY62%2CB07RBNJLK4%2CB08FZ9YDGS%2CB07BK435ZW%2CB07V84VWSM%2CB07PF3NK12%2CB08H1YRN4M%2CB08FQYZX37%2CB073CQVFLK%2CB07VN328FS%2CB0899N647N%2CB07G9HZ5LM%2CB08MKLRSNH&srpt=SINGLE_BOARD_COMPUTER).
 The hardware is assembled as shown in the [diagram](Favero_repeater.png).
 This is a basic overview of how it works through a breadboard.
 I recommend using a protoboard/perfboard/pcb for real applications.